-For Students Seeking Tutoring in Washington Court House, We Offer:
+Private, In-Home Tutoring in Washington Court House, Ohio

-SchoolTutoring Academy’s tutoring programs for Washington Court House students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Washington Court House, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public school students in kindergarten through the twelfth grade attend the Washington Court House City Schools.
 The district was founded 200 years ago, and today has grown to include over 2,000 students who attend school in one of four recently constructed district school buildings.
 The mission of the district is to provide the academic, social, and emotional lessons children need in order to develop into citizens that are caring, confident, and make positive contributions to the community.